 Note that the original CK 12 is a difficult and expensive microphone capsule to produce.
-Though many manufacturers claim to produce CK 12s, very few are able to match the quality of the original.
+Though many manufacturers claim to produce CK 12s, very few can match the quality of the original.

-There are countless microphones that utilize the CK 12 or a clone of the CK 12 as their capsule.
+Countless microphones utilize the CK 12 or a clone of the CK 12 as their capsule.

 The HF6 is the edge-terminated capsule of the famous Rode NT1 large-diaphragm condenser mic (link to check the price on Amazon).
 It is not a clone of the CK 12.